 01 of 11

 A very fun and unique spiced rum cocktail, the pear naked sailor is a fantastic way to kick off a celebration of pears.
 The key ingredient you'll need here is a pear puree and you'll love how it's put to use.

-The recipe requires that you make a ginger nectar, which is almost as easy as making your own puree from Bosc pears.
-Add Sailor Jerry, lime juice, bitters and a ginger ale float and you have one impressive beverage.
+The recipe requires that you make ginger nectar, which is almost as easy as making your own puree from Bosc pears.
+Add Sailor Jerry, lime juice, bitters, and a ginger ale float and you have one impressive beverage.